 For up to date information on what to do if you experience an insurance write-off, visit GOV.UK.

 Can a Written Off Car Be Insured?

 Insurers are often wary of write-offs, because they’re taking a risk on any non-factory-standard repairs that might have been made, and so premiums are often higher.

 An insurance company can insist that an independent engineer inspects the vehicle before it agrees to provide cover.
 But sometimes an MOT certificate is ample proof of roadworthiness.

 Here at Be Wiser we know the best thing for our customers is to quote wiser – that means giving you an insurance quote completely tailored to your needs.

-All our clients enjoy free breakdown cover, free claim assistance and free handbag/wallet and gadget cover.
+All our clients enjoy free breakdown cover, free claim assistance and free legal expenses cover.
 Finding the right car insurance for you is something that we can help you with.
 Start your search for the perfect policy with us by getting a quote.